olivejp/firebase-angular-lib/README.md

 `npm run build-all-and-publish`

+To test your schematic go to .../project/firebase-angular-lib then call :

+`ng generate firebase-angular-lib:my-service`

 ## Test in local

 To test the library before publish it.
 You can go to the dist/firebase-angular-lib and type :